D. C. Stephenson: Klansman

 In 1920 at the age of 29, he moved to Evansville, Indiana, where he worked for a retail coal company.
-He joined the Democratic Party and in later 1920, ran unsuccessfully for a Democratic congressional nomination.
+He joined the Democratic Party that same year.
+In 1922, he ran unsuccessfully for the Democratic congressional nomination for Indiana's 1st congressional district, placing third behind William E. Wilson and Edward E. Meyer.
 Part of his election loss was due to opposition from the Anti-Saloon League, which would later cause him to change his party affiliation from Democratic to Republican in 1922.
 He had already married and abandoned two women before settling in Evansville.

 Joseph M. Huffington, whom the Ku Klux Klan had sent from Texas as an agent for organizing in Evansville, recruited Stephenson to the group's inner circle.
 The historian Leonard Moore characterized them both as young men on the make.
 The Evansville Klavern became the most powerful in the state, and Stephenson soon contributed to attracting numerous new members.
 For example, more than 5,400 men, or 23 percent of the native-born white men in Evansville, joined the Klan.

 Building on the momentum, Stephenson set up a base in Indianapolis, where he helped create the Klan's weekly newspaper, Fiery Cross.
 He quickly recruited new agents and organizers, building on news about the organization.
 Protestant ministers were offered free membership, and many recommended the new organization.
 From July 1922 to July 1923, nearly 2,000 new members joined the Klan each week in Indiana.
 Hiram Wesley Evans, who led recruiting for the national organization, maintained close ties to state leaders throughout 1921–1922 and he was especially close to Stephenson, because by then, Indiana had the largest state Klan organization.
 Stephenson backed Evans in November 1922 when he unseated William J. Simmons as Imperial Wizard of the national KKK.
 Evans had ambitions to make the Klan a political force in the country.

 Stephenson lived in the William H. H. Graham House in Indianapolis in the 1920s.

 After Evans won, he officially appointed Stephenson as Grand Dragon of Indiana.
 He also made him head of recruiting for seven other states north of Mississippi.
 In the 1920s, Klan membership grew dramatically in these states.
 In Indiana, membership grew to nearly 250,000 or about one third of all white males in the state.
 Stephenson acquired great wealth and political power by leading the Klan; agents received a portion of $25 initiation fee paid by new recruits, and he began to wield other powers.
 Evans, who had a monopoly on the sale of Klan uniforms and paraphernalia, appointed Stephenson as Grand Dragon of the Indiana Klan at a 1923 Fourth of July rally of the Klan in Kokomo, Indiana, with more than 100,000 members and their families in attendance.
 Stephenson at the rally falsely claimed presidential favor: